smt970913/ConMED-RL/README.md

 ## Installation Guideline

-ConCare-RL supports multiple installation methods to accommodate different use cases and environments.
+ConMED-RL supports multiple installation methods to accommodate different use cases and environments.
 Choose the method that best fits your needs:

 ### Prerequisites